Yuricst/scocp/README.md

         h_eval = ...        # array of nonlinear inequality constraints evaluated along `xs`, `us`, `gs` return g_eval, h_eval
 ```

+In addition, we provide problem classes that can be readily used for typical OCPs in astrodynamics:

+- Fixed-time continuous rendezvous's: `FixedTimeContinuousRendezvous`, `FixedTimeContinuousRendezvousLogMass`
+- Fixed-time impulsive rendezvous's: `FixedTimeImpulsiveRendezvous`

 ### References